Niagara (1953 film): Plot

-The Cutlers go fishing with the Ketterings in a launch on a section of the Niagara River above the Falls.
-When the speedboat moors in Chippawa for gasoline and other supplies, George steals it to try and cross the Canada–United States border, but Polly returns to the boat before he can depart.
+The Cutlers go fishing with Mr. Kettering (Ray's boss) and his wife in a launch on the Niagara River above the Falls.
+When the speedboat moors in Chippawa for gasoline and other supplies, George steals it to try to cross the border, but Polly returns before he can depart.
 Seeing George's hat on the table, Polly realizes he is on board.
 She tries to stop him from leaving, but he shoves her away, and she falls to the ground.
-Before George can remove Polly from the boat, the boatman sees him on board, so George has no choice but to depart with Polly on board.
-Polly tells him to give himself up to the police as he killed Ted in self-defense, but he tells her he cannot because he has killed Rose.
-Polly is horrified.
+When the boatman sees him, George has no choice but to depart with Polly aboard.
+Polly tells him to give himself up, as he killed Ted in self-defense, but he tells her he has killed Rose.
 After the boatman reports the stolen boat, the police set out in pursuit.

-However, the boat runs out of gas and drifts towards the Falls.
+The boat runs out of gas and drifts towards the Falls.
 The police are unable to help as the boat is too close to the edge.
-As they near the edge, George scuttles the boat to try and ground it, to no avail.
-However, this slows it down enough for him to get Polly onto a large rock before he goes over the Falls to his death.
-A devastated Polly is rescued from the rock by a U.S. Coast Guard helicopter.
-She and Ray are reunited and leave the Falls together.
+As they near the edge, George scuttles the boat to try to ground it, to no avail.
+However, this slows it down enough for him to get Polly onto a massive rock before he goes over the Falls to his death.
+Polly is rescued.